 - Face mask

-- A tube inserted into the trachea (windpipe)1
+- A tube inserted into the trachea (windpipe)

-Many patients on long-term oxygen therapy receive regular deliveries of oxygen to their homes.
-The oxygen can be supplied in different kinds of equipment:
+Many people on long-term oxygen therapy receive regular deliveries of oxygen to their homes.
+The oxygen can be supplied in different kinds of equipment, such as:1

 - Compressed oxygen gas